-No matter how lovely your furnishings, a room with bare walls often feels incomplete.
-Sometimes the artwork drives the placement, sometimes the space drives the art.
-Small space or large, dark walls or light-filled, we’ve put together this guide to help you figure out how to pick the right artwork for your space.
+No matter how lovely your furnishings, a room with bare walls can feel incomplete.
+Sometimes the artwork drives its placement and sometimes the space dictates the art.
+Small space or large, dark walls or light-filled, we’ve put together this guide to help you figure out how to pick the right artwork for your home.

 Transitory spaces such as hallways, landings, or corridors are great places to feature a really bold, colourful piece of art that you may not want to put in a bedroom or living space.
-Something large that grabs your attention the minute you walk through the door.
+Perhaps something large that grabs your attention the minute you walk through the door?
 Another option is to create a gallery wall stretching the length of your hallway.
 You can achieve this by clustering a group of similarly sized and themed artworks together, or pull together a more diverse set up by mixing themes, colours, and frame sizes to create something that is uniquely yours.
 An alternative is to select pieces that reflect a specific mood such as calm, soothing or energetic, and you can also use your wall paint colour to amplify this feeling.
 For more tips and tricks on how to create the perfect gallery wall, check out our article on the subject.
 If you're interested in decorating your own hallway, we have a curated collection just for you.

 Sometimes, it's best to think outside of the box.
 Why not step out of you interior design comfort zone?
-If you have a traditional space with original features why not contrast it with a contemporary artwork.
+If you have a traditional space with original features why not contrast it with a contemporary artwork?
 In the living room you can go a little wild - mix styles and colours, consider a large statement piece over a fireplace or a cluster of artworks above the sofa.
 Make sure your art is proudly on display, don’t hide art behind doors where you can’t enjoy it.
-You can create little areas of interest by clustering artworks together behind a reading chair or above a sofa.
+You can create little areas of interest by clustering artworks together behind a reading chair or on a statement wall.

 Scatter different sized pieces around your living room for a more dynamic feel.
 Art isn't just for hanging on walls, so experiment with positioning small sculptural or framed pieces on shelves, display cabinets or prop up big pieces by the wall.
 Perhaps purchase a specialised picture ledge shelf so you can layer different sized prints over each other.
 This will add a variety of viewing points throughout your living room.
 To explore our collection of prints for the Living Room, click here.

-The kitchen can be the heart of the home and of course you wouldn’t want to miss having some gorgeous pieces where everyone gathers.
-Keep artwork in the kitchen on the smaller side so they don’t compete or clutter other design details in the room, such as tiling, overhead lighting, or strong-coloured cabinetry.
-The kitchen is now, more than ever, a social gathering place, and your artwork can reflect this.
+The kitchen can be the heart of the home so of course you wouldn’t want to miss having some gorgeous pieces where everyone gathers.
+Keep artwork in the kitchen on the smaller side so they don’t compete or clutter other design details in the room such as tiling, overhead lighting, or strong-coloured cabinetry.
+The kitchen is now, more than ever, a place for social gatherings, and your artwork can reflect this.
 Think about typographic art, with text or quotes, a brightly coloured series of the same print in different colour-ways, or quirky cartoons and illustrations.

-Steer clear of canvases and unframed artworks in the kitchen, as no matter how clean a home you keep - grease and oil from cooking can carry on air particles and ruin artworks.
-Also make sure not to hang art above the hob or by the sink.
-Temperature and moisture can damage the artwork, even when framed.
+Steer clear of canvases and unframed artworks in the kitchen, as no matter how clean a home you keep, grease and oil from cooking can carry on air particles and ruin artworks.
+Also make sure not to hang art above the hob or by the sink as temperature and moisture can damage the artwork, even when framed.
 Check out our specialised curated collection for the best prints for the kitchen here.

 Your dining room may be only used for family gatherings, or perhaps it pulls double duty as a teenage homework station and home-office.
 Regardless of the room's function, decorating the space with art is the perfect way to create a cohesive and welcoming environment for you and your guests.
 You can use the artwork you place in your dining room as a conversation starter when you have friends and family for dinner, or to create a lively atmosphere.
 Consider an artwork that focuses on storytelling, such as a photographic print, or an eye catching abstract painting that is sure to start discussion amongst dinner guests.
-They should reflect your taste but also complement the decor and crucially, not distract from the meal!
+They should reflect your taste but also complement the decor and, crucially, not distract from the meal.

 Here's a small interior design tip: hanging art lower than you normally would in your dining room helps to create a pleasant viewing while sitting down.
 Struggling for ideas?
 We have the solution to your troubles.
 Browse a wide range of conversation starter pieces in our Dining Room Collection.

-When decorating for a child’s room, think whimsical, not childish.
+When decorating a child’s room, think whimsical, but not childish.
 Avoid artwork that’s too character-based, or overly themed where they’re likely to grow out of it quickly.
-Instead focus on images of things they and your family are interested in; animals, cars, flowers, holiday-themed.
+Instead focus on images of things they and your family are interested in; animals, cars, flowers, holidays in the sun.
 This way, if they grow out of it you can relocate the artwork to a guest room, downstairs loo or office and it won’t feel out of place.
 If you're looking to add a little magic to your child's room, browse our Children's Collection here.

 And if all else fails we can assist.
-Depending on the piece or particular theme you are looking for, we could source what you are looking for or if you are searching for something extra special, we can coordinate commissions from a variety of artists, so please don't hesitate to get in touch!
+Depending on the piece or particular theme you are looking for, we could source what you are looking for.
+If you are searching for something extra special, we can coordinate commissions from a variety of artists, so please don't hesitate to get in touch!